Low Thermal Plasma for Marginal Ulcers

 The trial does not specify if you need to stop taking your current medications, but you must be willing to follow the standard treatment, which includes taking PPIs (medications that reduce stomach acid).
 If you are currently using systemic antibiotics, you cannot participate in the trial.

-What data supports the effectiveness of the Low Thermal Plasma (LTP) treatment for marginal ulcers?
+What prior data suggests that Low Thermal Plasma treatment is safe for marginal ulcers?

 Christopher Thompson, MD